sowmyathogiti/Healthify/Contributions/Sowmya/README.md

 - After submitting the drafted version of request for proposal, we received few comments from Dr.Badami and made necessary corrections as per the review [comments](https://nwmissouri.instructure.com/courses/32360/assignments/415542/submissions/30987).
 - In the comments posted by Dr. Badami, I have added two new screens in the application for admin and made necessary corrections in acceptance criteria checklist using a new [commit](https://github.com/sowmyathogiti/Healthify-NWMSU/commit/7355a22315d0c3fd5d64549236f55e0832d84e29) .
 - I have organized all the attachments in the repository into specified folders and saved in a [commit](https://github.com/sowmyathogiti/Healthify-NWMSU/commit/0b97d9d84d058b0fac4a65add629701cf29c74c2).
+- Created contributions folder and inidivdual folders for whole team in order to work for inidividual assigmnments and commit their work.[contributions](https://github.com/sowmyathogiti/Healthify-NWMSU/tree/master/Contributions).

 ### Meetings
 Meetings and discussions in our team are captured in [here](https://github.com/sowmyathogiti/Healthify-NWMSU/blob/master/Contributions/meetings)